 Growing up, Courtney Crist was surrounded by music.
 Her mother was a disc jockey at a local radio station where most of her free time was spent.
 This led Courtney to attend Middle Tennessee State University, studying in their Recording Industry program.
 Throughout her college and post-graduation career, Courtney worked for Lee Ann Womack which eventually led to her doing road management and A&R for the Grammy Award Winning Country Singer/Songwriter.
 Since then, she has worked for both NSAI Hall Of Fame Songwriter, Bob DiPiero, and Frank Rogers Productions, where she did A&R for seven years prior to joining HoriPro.

-Courtney acts as Catalog Manager, working directly with songwriters and the Royalty Administration department to ensure proper handling of the company's diverse and constantly-expanding catalog, while also handling demo billing and day-to-day office management.
+Courtney acts as Catalog Manager, working directly with songwriters and the Royalty Administration department to ensure proper handling of the company's diverse and constantly-expanding catalog, while also handling demo billing, digital marketing, and day-to-day office management.
+Prior to HoriPro, she worked in the Royalty Department at ClearBox Rights.
+Courtney currently serves as Administrative Director on the 2018 AIMP (Association of Independent Music Publishers) Nashville Board and has been an active member of SOLID (Society Of Leaders In Development) since 2014, including serving as the 2016 Community Outreach Chair.

 Bri assists in the Royalty Department with processing and distributing royalties.